The Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017 (MLR 2017) came into force in June 2017.

 Part 5 of the regulations imposes obligations on trustees of relevant trusts to:

-- inform a relevant person that you are acting as a trustee and provide them with information on the beneficial owners and potential beneficiaries of a trust when you enter into a relevant transaction or business relationship, and
+- inform a relevant person that you’re acting as a trustee and provide them with information on the beneficial owners and potential beneficiaries of a trust when you enter into a relevant transaction or business relationship and

-- provide certain information to HM Revenue and Customs, which will then be recorded on a beneficial ownership register maintained by HM Revenue and Customs.
+- provide certain information to HM Revenue and Customs, which will then be recorded on its beneficial ownership register

-For the purposes of Part 5 of the regulations, a relevant trust is a UK express trust or an offshore express trust which is liable, even if only occasionally, to one or more of UK income tax, capital gains tax, inheritance tax, stamp duty land tax, land and buildings transaction tax or stamp duty reserve tax because the trust’s assets or income include some UK source income or UK assets.
+For the purposes of part 5 of the regulations, a relevant trust is a UK express trust or an offshore express trust which is liable, even if only occasionally, to:

 back to top